uri1001/the-auth-app/README.md

     ```sh
     mv ./.env.example ./.env
     ```
-4. Introduce to `.env` the server port number
+4. Introduce to `.env` the server port number and other missing values
     ```js
     PORT = 'server-listen-port-number'
     ```